patdie421/merlin-timeii-prodos-driver/README.md

 # What's that?
 This is a PRODOS driver for the AE Time II Clock card.
-This card was build for Apple II/II+ computers with DOS 3.3 and has been replaced in the AE catalog by more efficient clock cards like the TIMEMASTE R II H.O. or clocks integrated in other card (Serial Pro, Z-RAM ultra, ...) usable with PRODOS.
+This card was build for Apple II/II+ computers with DOS 3.3 and has been replaced in the AE catalog by more efficient clock cards usable with PRODOS (like the TIMEMASTER II H.O. or clocks integrated in other cards like Serial Pro, Z-RAM ultra, ...).
 So there is no official PRODOS support for this card.
 Because I never found a driver I decided to develop it myself.
 # Why Merlin?